-Table 4-1: Existing Mitigation Capabilities Strategy Capability Type Description Hazard Effectiveness/ Improvements Zoning regulations for Tele- communications Facilities Zoning Bylaws No facility shall exceed 150 feet in height as measured from the mean finished grade at facility base.
+Table 4 4-1: Existing Mitigation Cap pabilities Strategy Capability Type Description Hazard Effectiveness/ Improvements Mitigation to purpose section of the Subdivision Rules and Regulations.
+Zoning regulations for Tele- communications Facilities Zoning Bylaws No facility shall exceed 150 feet in height as measured from the mean finished grade at facility base.
 No tower exclusive of any attachments shall be erected nearer to any property line than a distance equal to 125% of its height.
 Wind Storms, Severe Winter Storms Consider adding safety and prevention of wind-related damage as a stated purpose.
 Back Up drinking Water Supply Practice Back up drinking water supply for town water.
 Drought Effective.
 The school can supply water to the safety complex and library.
 The rest of the town is on private wells.
-Reverse 9-11 Program Reverse 9-11 program to allow for town to send emergency alerts to residents.
+Mass Communication System (robocall) Program Allows for town to send emergency alerts to residents.
 Program considered effective if contact list is maintained, if the system is used regularly, and multiple town officials have access and training for use of this system.
 All Hazards Effective.
 List is maintained and recently updated and the town has redundancy in access and use of multiple town officials.
 Town Fire Roads Practice Adequate and well- maintained fire roads provide access to town forests for firefighting purposes.
 Wildfire Effective.
-However, there are some unmaintained logging and recreational roads/trails in forest lands, which will require the Town to work with land owners.
-Public Education Program The Fire Department Wildfire Effective
+However, there are some unmaintained logging and recreational roads/trails in forest lands, which will require the Town to

-Table 4-1: Existing Mitigation Capabilities Strategy Capability Type Description Hazard Effectiveness/ Improvements and Outreach has an ongoing educational program in the schools.
-Municipal Vulnerability Preparedness Plan Plan Leverett is in the process of completing their MVP Plan.
+Table 4-1: Existing Mitigation Capabilities Strategy Capability Type Description Hazard Effectiveness/ Improvements work with land owners.
+Public Education and Outreach Program The Fire Department has an ongoing educational program in the schools.
+Wildfire Effective Municipal Vulnerability Preparedness Plan Plan Leverett is in the process of completing their MVP Plan.
 Once complete, the Town will be eligible to apply for funding for projects that can increase community resilience.
 All Hazards Effective.
-Town of Leverett Open Space and Recreation Plan Plan Inventories natural features and promotes natural resource preservation in the town, including areas in the floodplain; such as wetlands, aquifer recharge areas, farms and open space, rivers, streams and brooks.
-Flooding Effective in identifying sensitive resource areas, including floodplains.
-The plan was recently updated in 2019.
-Continue to implement the Five-Year Action Plan strategies, particularly those dealing with protection of forests, farmland and floodplain forests.
 Capital Needs Assessment Report Plan The Collins Center for Public Management prepared a Capital Needs Assessment Report, which provided Leverett with a completed evaluation of roads, bridges, and buildings in Town.
 The report also details expected lifespans of these structures and other capital assets.
 Multiple Hazards Effective.
 The Town is using the findings of the report to prioritize repairs and upgrades to culverts and bridges.